 The famous drive from Paia to Hana, also known as the “Hana highway” is one of the most exciting and picturesque trips on earth.

 With dozens of stops to see and check out across the three-hour drive, I wished I could stay on that winding road forever.

 I was grateful that I didn't, however, once I reached the red-and-black sand beaches of Hana Bay.

-While red sand beach involves a rather sneaky and difficult climb down through private property to reach the famous nude beach, black sand beach offers incredible adventure through mysterious caves leading to the ocean.
+While red sand beach involves a rather sneaky and challenging climb down through private property to reach the famous nude beach, the black sand beach offers incredible adventure through mysterious caves leading to the ocean.